hoyjaren/hoyjaren/README.md

 # Hi there! 👋 I'm Jaren D. Tabutabo

-I am a passionate coder with strong database management skills.
-I enjoy tackling complex problems and crafting elegant solutions.
-My journey in tech began when I pursued the BS Information Technology program.
+I am a passionate coder with strong database management skills, enjoying the challenge of tackling complex problems and crafting elegant solutions.
+My journey in tech began with my pursuit of a BS in Information Technology.

+With strong coding skills, a continuous eagerness to learn and grow, and the ability to work on diverse projects, I am excited about the opportunity to join your team.
+Together, we can generate innovative ideas and bring them to life, helping your company achieve its goals.

 ## About me

 - **Name:** Jaren D. Tabutabo
-- **Education:** BS Information Technology, New Era University, 2020-Present
+- **Education:** BS Information Technology, New Era University, 2021-Present

 ## Certification